HunterCollege-MEDP33100/project2/README.md

 - Explain what live data set was used, and what you hope users would learn about the data set by using your project

 ## Features
+We include a live map display which is used to show off kiosk
 - List all (at least 3) distinct types of user interaction, such as filtering, sorting, modifying data views, or changing the data presentation.

 ## Technologies Used